balena-io/balena-cli-masterclass/README.md

 In this masterclass, you will learn how to:

 * Login to your account
-* Push app code to a balena fleet
+* Push your first release to a balena fleet
 * Deploy locally built code to a balena fleet
 * SSH into a balena device
 * Push and build code to a device on the local network for fast